This image shows some of the soils of Mars.

 You might also be interested in:

 Mars Global Surveyor made a measurement of pyroxene on the surface of Mars.
-Scientists looking at results from the Mars Pathfinder Rover's study of the rocks of Mars could not find evidence of pyroxene...more
+The absence of pyroxene minerals was a puzzlement to scientists studying results returned by the Mars Pathfinder Rover's examination...more

 An important new result from the Mars Global Surveyor (MGS) mission is the definite confirmation of the presence of a magnetosphere around Mars.
-Previous missions did not make very good measurements of...more
+Previous missions made inconclusive measurements of the...more

 The Mars 2005 mission is still in the planning stages.
 It is set to launch in the year 2005. ...more